pingidentity/pingidentity-devops-getting-started/docs/deployment/deployFullK8s.md

         --control-plane-endpoint=192.168.163.60  \
         --cri-socket unix:///run/containerd/containerd.sock

-# When finished, copy off the join command from the output for use on the other nodes
+# When finished, copy the join command from the output for use on the other nodes
 # Configure kubectl for the non-root user
 mkdir -p $HOME/.kube
 sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config